ealejo1/bigdata-machine-learning-challenge/README.md

 6. Instrumental
 7. ASMR

-We extract 1000 songs/tracks for each genres, which gives us a total of 7000 songs/tracks in total.
+We extracted 1000 songs/tracks for each genre, which gives us a total of 7000 songs/tracks.
 <br><br>
 ### 2. Clean The Collected Data and Consolidate All Different Genres CSVs into One CSV